- Published: Jun 8, 2020

 - And more

-A customer data platform can also support your omni-channel marketing strategy.
-With an omni-channel marketing approach, your business focuses on using and coordinating multiple channels, like social and search, to accomplish an overall goal, like sales.
+A customer data platform can also function as an omnichannel marketing platform.
+An omnichannel marketing approach helps your business focus on using and coordinating multiple channels, like social and search, to accomplish an overall goal, like sales.

 Since a CDP collects and stores all a user’s touchpoints, you can see how channels work together to reach your goals.
 A CDP can also compile a tremendous amount of data, which means you can look for trends across your entire market.